 - Add a pinch of turmeric and ginger and a squeeze of lemon to the mix to aid digestion.

 - Be sure to never drink cold green smoothies.
 Make sure they are at room temperature or at least add a little hot water.
-Cold drinks are very hard on the digestion.
+While pleasurable on a hot day, cold drinks are actually very hard on the digestion and can impede mineral absorption.

 - Keep the ingredients to a minimum – simple and less dense is better.